+We remain accountable to the Department, the University, fellow employees and to the citizens for the appropriate and compassionate performance of our job.
 We are proud to provide comprehensive police services 24 hours a day, seven days a week.
-We are located on the first floor of the One Main Building, suite N118.
 If you need assistance or more information, please contact us.
-We welcome your feedback, comments, and concerns.
+We welcome your feedback.

-Welcome to our University!
+Welcome to (y)our university!

-Casey J. Davis
+Casey J. Davis, Ph.
+D.

-Interim Chief of Police

-University of Houston-Downtown

-uhdpolice@uhd.edu

-Non-emergency line:

-713.221.8065 Emergency line:

-713.221.8911.
+Executive Director, Public Safety / Chief of Police University of Houston-Downtown uhdpolice@uhd.edu | Non-emergency line: 713.221.8065 | Emergency line: 713.221.8911.